ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 ![Pattern overview.](Overview.svg "Lift and Shift VMware business workloads to IBM Cloud VMware Solutions"){: caption="Figure 1.
 Lift and Shift VMware business workloads to IBM Cloud VMware Solutions." caption-side="bottom"}

-Moving the business workloads environments to IBM Cloud VMware Solutions enables the following benefits:
+Moving mission and business critical VMware workload environments to IBM Cloud VMware Solutions enables the following benefits:

--   Flexibility – access to wide variety of hardware (chipsets) profiles including latest Intel Xeon processors (currently 4th Gen.) enabling optimized compute utilization and scale the IT requirements.
--   Opportunity to move VMware services (exit VMware skill risk) to IBM Cloud through VCFaaS (including DRaaS).
 -   Enterprise-grade Cloud Infrastructure – leverage IBM Cloud robust and secure infrastructure designed to meet the stringent requirements of mission and business critical workloads.
+-   Flexibility – access to wide variety of hardware (chipsets) profiles including latest Intel Xeon processors (currently 4th Gen.), access to VMware compute accelerators including network uplinks 100 Gb/s,  enabling higher virtual instance densification, CPU utilization.
+Scaling capacity on VPC offerings allow for new capacity with the hour.
+-   Opportunity to move VMware managed services and VMWare automation asset maintenance to IBM Cloud VMWare Cloud Foundation as a Service (including DRaaS).
 -   Advanced Cloud Services – access to latest GPUs such as Nvidia for AI client solutions along with IBM Watsonx services (GenAI (encoder / decoder / LLMs) and Machine Learning) to drive innovation into business processes.
 -   Optimize Distributed Workload – in move to IBM Cloud there is further opportunity to optimize the x86-64 workload to alternative IBM cloud enabled virtualization platforms such as KVM, Xen, PowerVM.
 -   Cost savings – avoid unnecessary expenses associated with re-purchasing licenses for new infrastructure when adopting the new Broadcom / VMware VCF subscription.
 VMware Cloud Foundation on IBM Cloud allows businesses to address Broadcom Licensing immediately and generate a a better near-term ROI, which can then be redirected towards future re-hosting, re-platforming or application modernization to microservices initiatives.